stanfy/submit-to-appstore-objc/README.md

   * Install distribution certificate containing your app's BundleID.
   * Prepare app in iTunesConnect for your app's BundleID.
      * Provide description and l10ns for all relevant languages.
-     * Provide screenshosts/videos in iTunesConnect.
+     * Provide screenshots/videos in iTunesConnect.

 ## APNS
-  * APNS certificate includes your app's BundleID.
+  * Make sure that APNS certificate includes your app's BundleID.
   * You have created distribution APNS certificate.
   * Your server is using distribution APNS certificate.
   * Check that notifications are working on different iOS versions (pay attention on **iOS8** where API was changed).